-- IMPORTANT: All the files for the specified VM are restored to a Restores directory under the configured Working Directory.
-The hierarchy for the VM is restored, starting with the drive letter that originally hosted the backed-up VM.
-This approach is intended so that a manual recovery operation could be performed by using a copy utility, starting at the drive-letter-based root directory. - Recover Image-Level Backups: Image-level recovery restores the entire VM and registers it with the Hyper-V Manager.
-An image-level recovery is similar to an image-level restore, but with the addition of automatically taking the restored image and putting it back in service. - IMPORTANT: The plug-in flattens Hyper-V checkpoints when a backup is taken and later retrieved using an image-level restore and recovery process.
+IMPORTANT: The plug-in flattens Hyper-V checkpoints when a backup is taken and later retrieved using an image-level recovery process.
 For example, if you back up a base disk that has two checkpoint files that the VM is running, the VM is restored with only one base disk; however, all content from the checkpoint files is included.

-This process includes the steps outlined in the following sections:
+This process includes the steps outlined in the following topics:

-- Prerequisites for image-level restore
+- · Prerequisites for image-level restore

 - Selecting data for an image-level restore

-- Setting image-level restore options
+- · Setting image-level restore options

-- Finalizing and submitting an image-level restore job
+- · Finalizing and submitting an image-level restore job

-- IMPORTANT: If you are restoring a backup created using version 10.0.1, see the Dell NetVault Backup Plug-in for Hyper-V 10.0.1 User's Guide for instructions.